-In 1984, former U.S. President Jimmy Carter and his wife Rosalynn took their first HFHI work trip, the Jimmy Carter Work Project, to New York City.
-Their personal involvement in HFHI's ministry brought the organization national visibility and sparked interest in HFHI's work across the nation.
-As as result, HFHI experienced a dramatic increase in the number of new affiliates around the country.
+In 1984, former U.S. President Jimmy Carter and his wife Rosalynn took their first Habitat International work trip, the Jimmy Carter Work Project, to New York City.
+Their personal involvement in Habitat International's ministry brought the organization national visibility and sparked interest in Habitat International's work across the nation.
+As as result, Habitat International experienced a dramatic increase in the number of new affiliates around the country.

 The Habitat for Humanity Model

 The Habitat for Humanity model does not provide for a housing giveaway program.
 It is a hand up, not a hand out.
-Homeowners are required to invest 500 hours of their own labor (sweat equity) into building their own home and the homes of their neighbors.
+Homeowners are required to invest hundreds of hours of sweat equity into building their own home and the homes of their neighbors.
 Habitat partner families must also complete financial literacy programs and home management workshops in order to prepare them for successful homeownership.
-Habitat homes are sold to qualified partner families at no profit and financed with no-interest loans; mortgage payments are used to build still more Habitat homes.
+Habitat homes are sold to qualified partner families at no profit and financed with no-interest or low-interest loans; mortgage payments are used to build still more Habitat homes.

-Through the work of HFHI and its affiliates worldwide, thousands of low-income families have found new hope in the form of affordable housing.
+Through the work of Habitat worldwide, thousands of low-income families have found new hope in the form of affordable housing.
 Churches, community groups, business, individuals and others have joined together to successfully tackle a significant social problem―decent housing for all.